-This site is dedicated to presenting arguments for communal living as the ideal kingdom of God on earth and showing that it is the movement that Yeshua (Jesus) started.
-In addition, we wish to connect people together who have the common goal of making communes that self-replicate into networks of communes or who wish to find/join communes that will do such.
+This site is dedicated to presenting arguments for communal living as the kingdom of God on earth and showing that it is the movement that Yeshua (Jesus) started.
+In addition, we wish to connect people together who have the common goal of making communes that self-replicate into networks of communes or who wish to join communes that do.
 We wish to help organize those who want to make churches like those in Acts 2:44-47 and Acts 4:33-35.

 We also want to gather critiques of our ideas to strengthen our arguments and lead us closer to the truth so we welcome you even if you don’t agree with us.
 This is, unfortunately, an unusual attitude today.
 We plan to have articles on a variety of different controversial topics and authors with a number of unusual opinions to make sure we attract open-minded people and can better evaluate how to live as believers.
 Keep in mind, many posts do not reflect the majority view on this site nor sometimes even the author’s own opinion (e.g. paraphrases of Herb Montgomery’s lectures when the author doesn’t have time to note the things they disagree with).
 If you want to become a writer for the blog contact us on the forums in this topic: “Post here if you want to write for our site” We would like you to be involved in as many ways as possible.

 The reason we are so free with different (or even strange ) ideas is that we believe “heresy” (αἵρεσις, strong’s G139) has been misunderstood.
 We believe words can have different meanings in different contexts but that often there is a core meaning to the word that explains these differences.
 We would like to explore this idea with the Hebrew meaning behind the Greek word “heresy” (αἵρεσις, strong’s G139) According to LSJ the definition contains the ideas of “taking” and of “choice” but it can be used in a variety of ways in Greek literature: